wp-plugins/advanced-ads/readme.txt

 * group ads to create ad rotations
 * create drafts or ads only visible to logged in users
 * set a date for when to publish the ad

+= ad types =

+choose between different ad types that enable you to:

+* insert ad networks code (e.g. Google AdSense)
+* display images
+* use shortcodes (to also deliver ads from other ad plugins)
+* create content rich ad with the tinymc editor

 = display ads =